DC connector: Molex connector

 Molex connectors were frequently used as DC power connectors in personal computers, for floppy, hard disk, and CD drives.
 These connectors have four pins, +5 V (red), 2 common ground (black), and +12 V (yellow).
 SATA peripherals use a different style of connector.

 Locking Molex connectors are available in 3, 4, and 6 terminal configurations.

+XT connectors

+Solder cup terminals are primarily designed for the in-line solder termination of conductors.
+This style of terminal is principally designed as a precision-machined pin for insertion into connector bodies.

 IEC 60906-3:1994

 The International Electrotechnical Commission (IEC) has produced a standard for a system of 2-pin plugs and socket-outlets for household and similar purposes in fixed and portable applications, either indoors or outdoors.
 Safety extra-low voltage (SELV) plugs and socket-outlets carry up to 16 amperes, and have eight keying possibilities, to indicate 6, 12, 24, or 48 volts, AC or DC.

 The connector is circular, with the male connector having two pins placed symmetrically inside a circular shield, and the female connector having two receptacles surrounded by a circular groove to accept the male shield, in turn surrounded by a second circular shield which projects 6 mm past the mating surface and encloses the male connector.
 (It somewhat resembles a smaller IEC 60309 connector.)